jecisc/TinyLogger/documentation/DevelopmentGuide.md

 ## Design

 ![UML of the project](uml.png?raw=true "UML of the project")

-`TinyLogger` project is based on the (Composite design pattern)[https://en.wikipedia.org/wiki/Composite_pattern].
+`TinyLogger` project is based on the [Composite design pattern](https://en.wikipedia.org/wiki/Composite_pattern).
 The logger to used, instance of `TinyLogger` is a composite containing `TinyLeafLogger`s.

 To add a new logger kind, `TinyLeafLogger` needs to be overriden.